scipopt/gcg/doc/resources/installation/install-manually.md

 # Manual Installation {#install-manually}
-> This guide aims to help you with installing GCG as a developer.
+> This page guides you through **installing GCG manually**.
 It is not necessary for most users.
 > Please also check out the compiler and OS @ref compatibility and @ref known-bugs.
 > You can also find all arguments for the installation under @subpage makefiles-args and @subpage cmake-args.

 # Install GCG manually
 ## Prerequisites